ihasanreza/data_science/README.md

 <h1>Covid19_Analysis_and_Visualization.ipynb</h1>

-This work presents the **analysis and visualization** to measure the spread of COVID19 per given region.
-Coronavirus(COVID19 or SARS-CoV-2) has recently caused major worldwide concern.
-As the number of coronavirus cases reportedly increases, the spread of COVID19 is a serious threat to global health.
+This work presents the **analysis and visualization** to measure the spread of COVID-19 region-wise.
+Coronavirus (COVID-19 or SARS-CoV-2) has recently caused major worldwide problems.
+As the number of coronavirus cases reportedly increases, the spread of COVID-19 turns out to be a serious threat to global health.

 Data Pre-Processing steps include: